-A Brief History of Water and Urbanization Issues Report of World Water Day 2011.1The African Caucus.2Water and Cities.2Closing Statements.3 Upcoming Meetings
+A Brief History of Water and Urbanization Issues 1

+Report of World Water Day 2011 1 l

+The African Caucus.
+2 2

+Water and Cities 2 2

+Closing Statements 3 3

+Upcoming Meetings 3

-The World Water Day Bulletin is a publication of the International Institute for Sustainable Development (IISD) <info@iisd.ca>, publishers of the Earth Negotiations Bulletin © <enb@iisd.org>.
+The World Water Day Bulletin is a publication of the International Institute for Sustainable Development (IISD) $\langle info@iisd.ca>$, publishers of the Earth Negotiations Bulletin @ $\langle enb@iisd.org>$.
 This issue was written by Suzanne Carter, Ph.D. and Kate Louw.
 The Editor is Anna Schulz.
 The World Water Day Bulletin is part of IISD Reporting Service's African Regional Coverage (ARC) Project in partnership with the International Development Research Centre (IDRC), South Africa's Department of Environmental Affairs and Tourism (DEAT), the UN Environment Programme's Regional Office for Africa (UNEP ROA), and the Secretariat of the Convention on Biological Diversity (CBD).
-The Director of IISD Reporting Services is Langston James "Kimo" Goree VI <kimo@iisd.org>.
-The Programme Manager of the African Regional Coverage Project is Kate Louw <kate@iisd.org>.
+The Director of IISD Reporting Service's Langston James "Kimo" Goree VI $\langle kimo@iisd.org>$.
+The Programme Manager of the African Regional Coverage Project is Kate Louw $\langle kate@iisd.org>$.
+Photos courtesy of UN-Water.
 The opinions expressed in the Bulletin are those of the authors and do not necessarily reflect the views of IISD or other donors.
 Excerpts from the Bulletin may be used in non-commercial publications with appropriate academic citation.
-An electronic version of the Bulletin is sent to the AfricaSD-L distribution list (in HTML format) and can be found on the Linkages website at http://www.iisd.ca/africa/>.
-For information on the Bulletin, including requests to provide Reporting Services, contact the Africa Programme Manager <kate@iisd.org> or Director of IISD Reporting Services <kimo@iisd.org>, or 300 East 56th St., 11D, New York, NY 10022, United State of America.
+An electronic version of the Bulletin is sent to the AfricaSD-L distribution list (in HTML format) and can be found on the Linkages website at $\langle thtp://www.iisd.ca/africa/>$.
+For information on the Bulletin, including requests to provide Reporting Services, contact the Africa Programme Manager $\langle sate@iisd.org>$ or Director of IISD Reporting Services $\langle skim@@iisd.org>$, or 300 East 56th St., 11D, New York, NY 10022, United State of America.